Virginia Suicide Prevention Resource Directory, 2020 (PDF/1.10 Megabytes)

-Connectedness and Suicide Prevention In College Settings, 2012 (PDF .374 MB)
+Connectedness and Suicide Prevention in College Settings, 2012 (PDF/.374 Megabytes)

 This article presents a definition of connectedness and four core components of a connectedness framework along with intervention implications for suicide prevention on college campuses.

-A Framework for Developing Institutional Protocols for the Acutely Distressed or Suicidal College Student, 2006 (PDF 3.23 MB)
+A Framework for Developing Institutional Protocols for the Acutely Distressed or Suicidal College Student, 2006 (PDF/3.23 Megabytes)

 This publication is the product of a consensus process led by The Jed Foundation to develop a list of the key issues to consider in developing a comprehensive, campus-wide approach to managing at-risk students.

-Restricting Access to Lethal Means on College and University Campuses (PDF .062 MB)
+Restricting Access to Lethal Means on College and University Campuses (PDF/.062 Megabytes)

 Steps to assess and implement the restriction of means for suicide on higher education campuses.